tinted-theming/tinty/USAGE.md

 ```

 Completion will not appear to be working if you've aliased `tinty` as explained
 [here](#sourcing-scripts-that-set-environment-variables).
-In order to verify the functionality, be sure to run the actual `tinty` binary itself which is usually `~/.cargo/bin/tinty`
+In order to verify the functionality, be sure to run the actual `tinty` binary (`which tinty` for information on binary location).

 ### Completions in the repo